JaimeGuerraP/TandHSensors/README.md

 from Adafruit_MAX31865 library which can be downloaded from Arduino's library manager.

+To switch between PT100 and PT1000, RTD_TYPE_PT100 or RTD_TYPE_PT1000 should be
+picked.
+Also, RNOMINAL should be adjusted to 100.0 or 1000.0 for PT100 or PT1000, respectively.
+RNOMINAL can be found in PwFusion_MAX31865.h, line 68.

 Be sure that this library is properly installed as described here: https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries